matturche/fl_dpsgd_strategies/README.md

 ```
 The best model found will be saved in the `hyperparam_finding/` directory.

-For training models you should launch `train.py`.
+For training models, you should launch `train.py`.
 You can add the following arguments to the script:

 ```python
 -d: str = Which dataset to use for training. (femnist, mnist, cifar10).